 Adjuncts: C. Forthun-Bruner, S. Glesk, J. Lyons, K. Parbon

-The department offers two majors and two minors:
+The department offers two majors and three minors:

 Since the earliest human civilizations, theatre and dance have been integral to the fabric of human communication.
 The process of performance is woven into personal, community, business, artistic, and religious life - and into the dialogue among the cultures and nations of the world.